Child sexual abuse is one of the most prevalent public health issues facing society today.

 The health and social impacts of child sexual abuse on a survivor last a lifetime and affect us all socially and financially.

-Child grooming is a deliberate process by which offenders gradually initiate and maintain sexual relationships with victims in secrecy.
+Child grooming is a deliberate process by which offenders gradually initiate and maintain sexually abusive relationships with victims in secrecy.

-Learn more about identifying and reporting abuse here.
+Learn more about identifying and reporting sexual abuse here.